This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 Sort Shuffle #

-Sort Shuffle is another blocking shuffle implementation introduced in version 1.13.
+Sort Shuffle is another blocking shuffle implementation introduced in version 1.13 and it becomes the default blocking shuffle implementation in 1.15.
 Different from

-There are several config options that might need adjustment when using sort blocking shuffle:
+Here are some config options that might need adjustment when using sort blocking shuffle:

 sortis only used as a data clustering algorithm.